avellinom/mazegame/README.md

 Note: Be patient the first time you collect an image in the maze.
 Opening XQuartz for the first time might take 15 seconds.

+Note: If you download the code from CMS, you may have to adjust your Mac Privacy and Security settings so you can open main.exe files.
+It might say that the code is from an unidentified developer.

 Random Image Generator Demo:

 https://media.github.coecis.cornell.edu/user/12973/files/93237adb-5751-46ad-9eba-635a390c6f85